Level/leveldown/UPGRADING.md

 ## v4

 Dropped support for node 4.
-No breaking changes.
+No other breaking changes.

 ## v3.0.1